The Pitfalls Of Buying Or Selling A PA Business Without Legal Counsel

 Seller’s Consulting Obligations

 In many cases, the buyer needs the seller to remain involved in the business for a period of time, either to educate the buyer on how to conduct the business or to help the customers of the business transition to a new owner.
 Very often, when the seller remains on board to assist the buyer in a transition, there is a period of co-management of the business.
-Such short-term unions, often between people who would never choose each other as business partners, can create a great deal of friction, particularly when buyer and seller have very different ideas about how the business should be operated.
+Such short-term unions, often between people who would never choose each other as business partners, can create a great deal of friction, particularly when buyers and sellers have very different ideas about how the business should be operated.

 Controversies often develop and grow ugly unless the parties’ agreement carefully defines the former owner’s role in the new relationship.
 At a minimum, there should be written consulting provisions, perhaps in a separate consulting agreement, setting forth the nature of the consulting services to be provided, the minimum number of hours per week the consultant is to devote to the business, the extent of the consultant’s ability to refuse work, the extent of the consultant’s ability to participate in management decisions, the rate or amount of compensation to be paid for consulting services, if any, and the number of weeks or months the consultant will be obligated to provide consulting services to the new business owner.

-Tax Consequences of Purchase Price Allocations
+Tax Consequences Of Purchase Price Allocations

 When a buyer and seller prepare a home-made contract for the sale of the business or business assets, they will, more often than not, agree upon an overall purchase price without allocating that purchase price amongst the specific assets being purchased.
-That is, these agreements typically contain no provision as to how much of the purchase price is allocated to equipment and fixtures, as opposed to inventory, business goodwill, accounts receivable and, in some cases, post-settlement consulting services.
+That is, these agreements typically contain no provision as to how much of the purchase price is allocated to equipment and fixtures, as opposed to inventory, business goodwill, accounts receivable, and, in some cases, post-settlement consulting services.
 However, whether and how the purchase price is allocated amongst the component parts of the business assets can have very serious consequences for both buyer and seller for income tax purposes and, more particularly, for capital gains treatment.
 Accordingly, it is important that before a contract is signed, both buyer and seller obtain advice from their tax professionals, and negotiate an allocation of the purchase price which is then memorialized within the body of the written contract itself.

 The issues and risks noted above are but a few of the pitfalls faced by buyers and sellers of a business.
 Risks and complications increase when the parties add other terms into the mix, such as a seller’s rights to participate in the profits of the business.
 Risks increase again with a real estate sale or an assignment of lease with respect to the business premises.
 Even without these additional levels of complexity, a wise businessperson will not attempt to navigate through these potential traps without the assistance of competent legal counsel.